olaroos/deepnetnotes/basics.md

 (3) reasoning, and finally
 (4) an- swer prediction

+- **Language Model** ([blog GPT2])
+A language model is – basically a machine learning model that is able to look at part of a sentence and predict the next word.
+E.g Word2Vec.

 - **QA model**  ([article QAmodel])
 A regular Question- and Answering-model presented in the article above is built with bidirectional attention.
 Attention from Context to Questions and from the Questions to the Context.